Editor Setup

 Prisma

-Prisma extension for VSCode adds syntax highlighting, formatting, auto-completion, jump-to-definition and linting for .prisma files.
+Adds syntax highlighting, formatting, auto-completion, and jump-to-definition for .prisma files.

 Tailwind CSS IntelliSense